JonnyBanana/NEOPIXEL_WS2812_5050_SKETCHS/README.md

  </BR>

- The hardware has been given to me for testing by HitLetGo
+ Thank You Very Much to <h5>HitLetGo</h5> to given to me this, and other, hardware for testing purpouse.

 </BR>